Day 14 – National Preparedness Month Challenge

+Having the security of a 72-hour kit could make all the difference in being prepared.
 As a parent, I’ve learned the importance of food and water outside of mere survival.
-Think of the last time, you cooked a meal – was there joy around the dinner table with lots of yumm’s and smiles?
+Think of the last time, you cooked a meal – was there joy around the dinner table with lots of yummy’s and smiles?
 Or was it more like all out war with the goal of just getting some form of nutrition down their throats so they’d make it till morning?
-Think about how you or your children act when you’re hungry or thirsty.
-A little bit of food and water goes a long way to curbing not just the appetite but the attitude.
+Think about how you or your children act when you’re hungry or thirsty. water goes a long way to curbing not just the appetite but the attitude.
 In a disaster, this needs to be the goal of our 72 hour kits menu, not just mere survival, but relief for the soul as well.

 Water: The First Thing You Need to Do Is Add Your Water.